Childhood Syndromes and Disorders

 Marshall syndrome (MRSHS)

-Marshall syndrome is a rare genetic syndrome that presents with unique facial features, eye anomalies, cataracts and hearing loss.
+Marshall syndrome is a rare genetic syndrome that presents with unique facial features, eye anomalies, cataracts, and hearing loss.
 Males and females are affected by the syndrome in equal numbers.
+Mutations in the COL11A1 gene are responsible for the syndrome.
+It is inherited in an autosomal dominant pattern.
+In the case of autosomal dominant inheritance, […]

 Read more